hdShang/arxiv-daily/docs/cs-RO/2025-08-11/papers/250807839v2-touch-speaks-sound-feels-a-multimodal-approach-to-affective-and-soci.md

 ---
 layout: default
-title: Touch Speaks, Sound Feels: A Multimodal Approach to Affective and Social Touch from Robots to Humans
+title: "Touch Speaks, Sound Feels: A Multimodal Approach to Affective and Social Touch from Robots to Humans"
 ---

 # Touch Speaks, Sound Feels: A Multimodal Approach to Affective and Social Touch from Robots to Humans